Bryson14/RubberDuckyParking/README.md

 # Parking App

 ### Development Notes
-- Look in THIS file for the high fidelity prototype and HERE for the low-fidelity prototype
+- Follow `Project Setup` below for the high-fidelity prototype and HERE for the low-fidelity prototype
-- Look HERE for our activity diagrams
-- Look HERE for our class diagrams
+- For activity, case, and class diagrams, updated project definition, look at `RubberDuckyParking/documentation/homework_milestones/milestone2/requirements_definition_group_6.pdf`
-- Look HERE for our GitHub backlog (add url) Bradley can just look at the github
+- Look on `github.com/Bryson14/RubberDuckyParking/issues` for our GitHub backlog.
-- Look HERE for the updated project plan/ project definition from phase 1
-- Look HERE for the case diagrams for the actors and their goals

 ### Organization
 The project is organized into two main part: `src` and `documentation`.
 Since this is a semester project, there is lots of documentation and decisions made in `documentation` under their respective milestones folders. `src` contains the django webserver, the website files, database, and anything else to run the app.